Skip to main content

 Written by Openbridge Support

 Data pipelines rely on Application Programming Interfaces (APIs) to operate.
-Unfortunately, even for technical engineers APIs can be a mysterious, obtuse, and confusing topic.
-On the non-technical side, people assume that because a company provides an "API," it represents an unlimited, instantaneous, and perfectly defined source of information, always working, without incident or issue.
+Unfortunately, even for technical engineers, APIs can be a mysterious, obtuse, and confusing.
+On the non-technical side, people assume that because a company provides an "API," it represents an unlimited, instantaneous, and perfectly defined source of information, always working without incident or issue.

 It is easy to understand why; vendors promote APIs as a panacea for unlocking data silos.
 However, the small print that contains all the nuance, caveats, exclusions, constraints, limits, and omissions for APIs they offer is often not promoted.